earlyBirdy/sintrones-edge-ai-starter-kit/README.md

 Ideal for **system integrators**, **smart factory teams**, and **urban solution architects**, this repo provides all core modules and examples to quickly demonstrate AI value at the edge.

+This toolkit enables rapid development of **Edge AI Vision Inspection** and **Sensor Gateway** systems using real-time data streams, anomaly detection, camera feeds, OTA updates, and a unified Streamlit dashboard.

 > 💡 **Sales + Collaboration**: Use this as a customer-facing PoC and R&D starter kit.
 Ideal for OEMs, system integrators, and smart infrastructure pilots in Thailand or SEA deployments.

 ---